QiXiaoLight/OpenEggyUI/README_en-us.md

 > OpenEggyUI was officially archived on March 28, 2026, and is no longer under any development or maintenance.
 This repository is preserved as a historical archive.
 >
 > **The EggyUI project has been rebased and resumed development**: On April 11, 2026, EggyUI was rebased on EggyUI-SE and taken over by a new development team.
 The original repository has been archived as [EggyUI-Legacy](https://github.com/SYSTEM-LIGHT/EggyUI-Legacy), with the main name inherited by the active security-focused customization branch.
 For a maintained version, please visit the new [EggyUI](https://github.com/QiXiaoLight/EggyUI) repository.
+>
+> **AvatarMaker has been migrated**: On April 18, 2026, the avatar maker AvatarMaker, an OpenEggyUI auxiliary component, was migrated to a separate repository.
+If you are interested in this component, you can go to the [new repository](https://github.com/QiXiaoLight/AvatarMaker) to take a look.

 ---